How to Enter a Barbon Hillclimb

 ……..
 Our Next Ride May Save a Life …….

-Update, Feb 2025 ….
-NWBB volunteers have now completed over 154,000 rides for the NHS!
+Update, June 2025 ….
+NWBB volunteers have now completed over 159,000 rides for the NHS!

-NW Blood Bikes provides a Free, but highly professional voluntary out-of-hours transport service to our local NHS hospitals by carrying urgent and emergency blood, platelets, samples, donor breast milk, patient notes, theatre equipment, in fact, anything that is urgently required that can be carried by motorcycle, between hospitals.
+NW Blood Bikes provides a Free, but highly professional, voluntary out-of-hours transport service to our local NHS hospitals by carrying urgent and emergency blood, platelets, samples, donor breast milk, patient notes, theatre equipment, in fact, anything that is urgently required that can be carried by motorcycle, between hospitals.

-They provide this service through the night, at weekends and on Bank Holidays enabling hospital funding to be better spent on patient care.
+They provide this service through the night, at weekends and on Bank Holidays, enabling hospital funding to be better spent on patient care.
 You can help their volunteers by donating today. www.nwbb-lancs.org

 Competitors are invited to add a donation to their entry fee when entering our events online.
 We guarantee to pass on the full amount of all donations received this way.
 Over £4000 has now been raised by our competitors and spectators for the NW Blood Bikes over the past couple of years.
-Can you help us to raise this total even further?
+Can you help us raise this total even further?